Clement-W/bicycle-counter/README.md

 # Conclusion

 To conclude, we trained a custom cyclist detector model, which offers very good performances in various situations.
 It would have been interesting to re-train the model to see if the performances would have still increased, or if overfitting would have happened.
 As discussed previously, our evaluation of the model is biased because of memory leakage between the 3 sets.
 But testing the model manually with the gradio demo and images originating from different soures on the internet has shown very good results.
 To counteract the memory-leakage issue, we could have use the whole dataset for training, and find another dataset to constitute the validation and the test set.
-This would ensure that the data comes from different sources, which would lead to more reliable evaluation results. **TODO Continue with results of counting and jetson nano / or say that we did not have time for this**
+This would ensure that the data comes from different sources, which would lead to more reliable evaluation results.
+Our attempt to test it on the Jetson Nano did not help us test our model in action.
+Due to technical issues and lack of adequate resources (camera, bicyclists on road due to rain) we had to find alternatives for testing our model.
+Based on the inference we did using Hugging Space, we are confident our model works well with images of cyclists.

 <!-- #region -->
 # Collaboration